-At Impact Physiotherapy, we are very keen to ensure that our clients that are passionate about running, can keep on running even when faced with an injury.
+At Impact Physiotherapy, we are very keen to ensure that our clients who are passionate about running, can keep on running even when faced with an injury.

 Our running assessments involve the use of treadmill based analysis of your running gait.
 We utilise slow motion video footage to ascertain what kind of foot strike you have, your posture, any element of overstriding, and any other areas of concern.
 We combine this slow motion treadmill analysis with a review of your recent and current training schedule.